JustACodeMonkey/pdsb-lib/README.md

 - Count-down alert popup, based on MatDialog
 - Used exclusively by InactivityManagerService

+## PrintManagerComponent
+- The MatDialog to initialize and monitor printing to an Oracle print server
+- IPrintManagerData defines the data

 # Services
 ## AppService
 The AppService should be initialized by the application's main app.module to set up the API root and application version number.
 You can then use this service to get...